 Executive Director - Megan McNally

 Megan is the co-founder of The Foundry.
-She graduated from Barnard College with a degree in Environmental Policy, has worked on green building construction sites across the country, and worked at Yestermorrow Design/Build School.
+She graduated from Barnard College with a degree in Environmental Policy, has worked on green building construction sites across the country, and gained experience in woodworking at Yestermorrow Design/Build School.
 She moved back to Buffalo to run a woodworking business from 2011-2014 and is passionate about supporting women and people of color in "non-traditional" career pathways.
 She is active in Big Brothers Big Sisters and encourages everyone to consider mentorship.
-She has been the recipient of Women Who Move The City Award, BizJournal's 30 under 30 Award, as well as Protege of The Year from University at Buffalo’s Center for Entrepreneurial Leadership and one of the finalists in the Community Foundation of Greater Buffalo Centennial Awards.
+She has been the recipient of Women Who Move The City Award, BizJournal's 30 under 30 Award, Protege of The Year from University at Buffalo’s Center for Entrepreneurial Leadership and one of the finalists in the Community Foundation of Greater Buffalo Centennial Awards.

 Director of Curriculum + Instruction - Amina Boyd

 Amina is a well rounded creative and educator who loves hands-on learning and exploration.
 She comes to The Foundry with a significant background in K-12 education, media production and screen-printing, and a passion to support youth of color in career exploration.
 She loves working with people of all ages to help them uncover their untapped potential and is excited to help cultivate more creatives and entrepreneurs within The Foundry.
 She develops our interactive, maker-focused curriculum to support students in afterschool as well as in our workforce development training opportunities.